Solar charge controllers are an essential element of any solar electric panel system.

 PWM (Pulse Width Modulated)

-This is the traditional type charge controller, and they are essentially the industry standard now.
+This is the traditional style charge controller, and they are essentially the industry standard now.

 Maximum power point tracking (MPPT)